timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

-The negative connotations of such words and concepts may increase the likelihood one seeks relief by intuitively staying away from the intrusive memories rather than exploring them explicitly, with care and compassion.
+The negative connotations of such words and concepts may increase the likelihood one seeks relief by intuitively staying away from the intrusive memories rather than investigating them explicitly, with care and compassion.

 Accordingly, in the long-term,